vbousquet/vpx_lightmapper/README.md

 3. Generate a base optimized mesh from all the objects, suitable for fixed view baking (including preliminary mesh optimization, and automatically subdivision to avoid projection artefacts)
 4. For each light group, derive an optimized mesh by removing unlit faces
 5. For each of these meshes, prepare a packed bake map from the initial renders
+6. Combine all this packed bake/lightmap together, except for playfield bakemaps

 In the collection property panel, each bake groups has a 'bake mode' which determine how it will be processed:
 - Default